MapsPeople/mapsindoors-jsdoc-template/README.md

   showFilter: boolean;
   /**
    * Action component.
 When set to false action will be invoked immediately after clicking it,
-   * to put in another words: tere wont be an action view */ component?: string | false | null;
+   * to put in another words: there wont be an action view */ component?: string | false | null;
 }